 Have you ever sat in a stylist’s chair unsure if you should say anything about the 3 inches they just chopped off your hair?
 Sure, me neither.
 A home renovation is not the time to be agreeable.
-You will be pouring thousands into this project and need to have it exactly like you imagined.
-Suddenly you’ll be put into a situation where a contractor, cabinet installer, tiler, and quartz engineer will all start telling you why the 8-foot island you want is too big for the space and you should go smaller.
+You will be pouring thousands into this project and need to have it exactly as you imagined.
+Suddenly you’ll be put into a situation where a contractor, cabinet installer, tiler, and quartz engineer will all start telling you why the 8-foot island you want is too big for space and you should go smaller.
 Always listen intently, but ask specifically about why they are making a particular recommendation.
 If it has to do with the function it may be worth hearing them out – if it’s aesthetic – remember that it’s your space and ultimately your decision.

 Buy The Materials

 While I didn’t want to deal with sourcing materials on my own, I do understand why so many people pay contractors for labor only and take care of materials themselves.
 Contractors often have a premium that they add on top of certain items when they purchase them and you can end up paying upwards of 30% more for certain materials.
 It’s best to hire for labor only.

 If there are any large issues with your home project, take a few days, and do your homework.
 We were told early on that we couldn’t have a gas stove in our home and designed the house accordingly.
 Once the project was completed, we found out that our neighbors on all three sides had gas stoves and the functionality was clearly available for our street.
 Don’t blindly trust when someone tells you that something can’t be done or that this is “the best price available” – do your homework.

 Source Materials Online